RefractNetwork/Build-A-Bot/README.md

 3. Make them openly available in a **composable** and **liquid** marketplace so other users can buy their work and integrate it into their own AI Agents.

 With **BAB**, you are no longer constrained to a handful of pre-made AI character templates (like those found on Character.ai).
 Instead, you can **fully customize** and **own/trade** each component of your AI character, akin to building *Lego blocks* for AI Agents.

 ---

+## **Integration with ElizaOS**
+We enhanced the existing Eliza OS by modularizing its character file system, breaking it down into distinct parts and adding a memory module.
+Each agent’s behavior is defined by a character configuration file, which is now divided into separate modules: **character**, **knowledge**, **voice**, **tone**, and **action**.
+The knowledge modules store information in string arrays, while the voice modules, integrated with Eleven Labs, include settings like voice speed.
+These modules are tokenized into a Sui smart contract NFT, which can be listed on a marketplace.
+When purchased, an NFT is minted, allowing the use of the modules.

+To initialize an agent, a memory module is minted, which stores the ownership to its chat history.
+If an existing memory module is used, the previous chat history is injected into the new session.
+The final agent is composed by integrating these modules into a character file and chat log, enabling a seamless and customizable user experience.

+---